TMKnightDev/TMKnightDev/README.md

 - ✏️📕 Currently working on writing a book
-- 👑Avid enjoyer of OOP
+- 👑 Avid enjoyer of OOP, talented in Full-stack web development
 - 🎮 Learned to program through Minecraft mods.
 Forge made me who I am
 - 🐫 Will use camelCase no matter the language
 - 🎓 Getting my second degree